lavifre333/Automation_Development_challenge/README.md

 ```
 The server should now be running at http://localhost:3000/entities.

+# Run a TEST for the REST server

 Running tests with Jest
 The project includes a Jest test file called rest_server.test.js, which uses the Jest and Axios libraries to test the responses from the REST server.
 The test is divided into two parts: